We know anecdotally that getting translation right is important, but it can be difficult to measure the direct effects of precision and accuracy.

 But in many countries, a comma represents a decimal point.

-That’s easy enough to decipher while on your holiday, but pretty serious if you’re invoicing for 1/1000th of the amount you meant to.
+That’s pretty serious if you’re invoicing for 1/1,000th of the amount you meant to.

 4. Increased cost from rework

-Getting things wrong can cost you a whole lot more than just sales.
-There’s the physical costs—the reprints, reshoots and missed deadlines.
+Poor language quality can cost you a whole lot more than just sales.
+There can also be production and marketing costs—including reprints, rebrands and missed deadlines.

 HSBC launched their ‘Assume Nothing’ branding internationally.
 Only they translated it as ‘Do Nothing.’